-The out of hours Emergency 'Base' contact number should be used (normally the Head teacher).
+The out of hours Emergency 'Base' contact number should be used (normally the Head of School or Executive Head).

 For residential and overseas visits the visit leader must have an emergency 'base' contact person who can access the pack containing the names and emergency contact numbers of the pupils.